Review: Volkswagen T-Cross (2018)

 Thankfully, driving the T-Cross is an easy experience.
 It's safe and feels very reassuring at motorway speeds where it happily cruises along with little road or wind noise.
 But what makes the T-Cross stand out is the excellent 1.0 TSI engine - available in two versions.

 The three-cylinder unit gives the T-Cross some much needed character and has a surprising turn of pace for such a small engine.
 That combined with a slick manual gearbox means the T-Cross can actually good fun if you go for the more powerful engine.
-There is also a 1.6 TDI but unless you're doing mammoth mileages, stick with the petrol.
+There is also a 1.6 TDI but unless you're doing mammoth mileages, but it's not particularly refined with lots of noise and vibration making its way into the cabin.
+We'd recommend sticking with the petrol, as the diesel feels like an afterthought.

 Thanks to the entry-level S model, the T-Cross has a competitive starting price against its rivals.
 Indeed, the T-Cross will tick a lot of boxes for buyers who want a vehicle that is comfortable, practical and enjoyable to drive but still compact in size.
 It makes an ideal family motor and is cheap to run too.
 We think it's the best small crossover on the market right now.